TwoSpikes/extra.nvim/README.md

 ## Installation

-Warning: you need to be in this repositiory directory
 ```console
 $ sh .dotfiles-setup.sh .
 ```

 Or to install everything

-Warning: you need to be in this repositiory directory
 ```console
 $ yes | sh .dotfiles-setup.sh .
 ```